-0.0 From the beginning of the trail, walk westerly directly away from the beach, through a small commercial district (food available), and straight along the Plum Island Turnpike, over the lift bridge, and past the Plum Island Airport
+0.0 Plum Island Extension: From the beginning of the shore at the Newbury Town Parking Lot, walk westerly directly away from the beach, through a small commercial district (food available), and straight along the Plum Island Turnpike, over the lift bridge, and past the Plum Island Airport.
+Reverse these directions if hiking from Parker River Visitor Center.